mcci-usb/Cricket/README.md

 * The MCCI USB 3.0 Connection Exerciser MCCI USB Switch 2101 automatically connects and disconnects a USB 2.0 or 3.2 gen1 host and device under push-button or software control.
 Connections can be single-stepped or repeated.
 The manual modes are useful for debugging attach/detach scenarios.
 The MCCI USB 3141 USB4 Switch automates connect/disconnect of one or two devices to a USB Type-C port.
 It can be used in stress testing, switching between peripherals (for example, a dock and a display), or any automated reconfiguration of a USB Type-C port

- **Link:** For more information, see the product home page at [MCCI USB Switch 2101 usb connection exerciser](https://mcci.com/usb/dev-tools/2101-usb-connection-exerciser/).
+ **Link:** For more information, see the product home page at [MCCI USB Switch 2101](https://mcci.com/usb/dev-tools/2101-usb-connection-exerciser/).

   ![Model3201](assets/Model2101.png)